 Oorah is commonly used in the US Marine Corps, and some believe it is simply another version of hooah.
 However, there are other specific theories about the meaning and origin.
 It is commonly understood to mean “kill,” but is also used as a motivational expression.
 According to the Marines website, the term became popular in Korea in 1953.
 Marines would often travel by submarine where the call of “dive, dive” was accompanied by an alarm with an “aarugha” sound.
 Marines began using “aarugha” as a motivational tool, and it eventually molded itself into “oorah.”

 This is not the only story regarding its origin.
 Some say it comes from Germany in the 1580’s from the term “hurren,” meaning “to move fast.”
 Others say it comes from Australia, where injured solders were treated during World War II.
 “Ooh rah” was a local Australian term that meant “farewell” or “until then.”
 Other theories suggest it comes from Mongol or Turkish war cries.

 Hooyah and Its Meaning

-Hooyah is the U.S. Navy’s version of the battle cry, and it is used mostly to boost morale or as verbal acknowledgement.
+Hooyah is the US Navy’s version of the battle cry, and it is used mostly to boost morale or as verbal acknowledgement.
 While it is mostly used and recognized as a Navy Seal term, other members of the Navy use it as well.
-The origins are unclear, but are likely similar to the other terms, “hooah” and “oorah,” and it will typically have the same meaning.
+The origins are unclear, but are likely similar to those of the other terms, “hooah” and “oorah,” and the word typically has the same meaning.